isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution17.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Automated Noodle Boiler

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Mandatory Specification:
-- Auto lift functions for the noodle baskets to be automatically lifted out of the boiler at pre-set timings.
-- Digital timer: Each basket is programmed according to its own set timing.
-- Minimally capacity of 3 noodle baskets.
+General Food Services Equipment

 ### Contact Information
 N.A.